Kurumiku0712/Personal-Portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio website!
-This project was built using React and CSS, which showcases my skills, projects, and provides a way to contact me.
+This project was built using React.js and CSS3, which showcases my skills, projects, and provides a way to contact me.
 The website includes four main modules: Home, Skills, Projects, and Contact Me.

 ## Website Link